EsraaShaabanElsayed/react-springboot-crud-app/README.md

 - **Frontend:** A responsive user interface built with React, providing an intuitive user experience for managing CRUD operations.
 - **Backend:** A robust API built with Spring Boot, handling data persistence and business logic.
 - **Web Server:** Frontend served through Nginx.
+- **Database:** PostgreSQL configured for backend data storage.
 - **CI/CD Pipeline:** Automated building and deployment using Jenkins.

 ## Technologies Used

 - **Frontend:** React, HTML, CSS, JavaScript
-- **Backend:** Spring Boot, Java
+- **Backend:** Spring Boot, Java, PostgreSQL
 - **Web Server:** Nginx
 - **CI/CD:** Jenkins

 ## Architecture

 The application follows a traditional client-server architecture.
-The front end and back end are coupled through RESTful API calls.
-The frontend is hosted using Nginx, and the backend API is deployed on a server running Spring Boot.
+The frontend and backend are coupled through RESTful API calls.
+The frontend is hosted using Nginx, and the backend API is deployed on a server running Spring Boot with PostgreSQL as the database.

 ## CI/CD Pipeline